ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container-k8/readme.md

 # Serving Models with Standalone Containers on Kubernetes and OpenShift
-In this tutorial you will learn how to serve Watson NLP models using a standalone container on a Kubernetes or OpenShift cluster.
-For the tutorial you will use stock models for Sentiment Analysis and Emotion Classification, though you can use the same approach to serve other stock models or custom models that you have trained on Kubernetes or OpenShift.
+In this tutorial we will build a standalone container image to serve Watson NLP models, and deploy it on a Kubernetes or OpenShift cluster.

-The standalone container image includes both the Watson NLP Runtime and the models to be served.
+The container image we build will include both the Watson NLP Runtime as well as Watson NLP models.
 When the container runs, it exposes a gRPC and REST endpoints that clients can use to run inference against the served models.
 The advantage of using standalone containers is that they can be deployed on any container runtime.

 ### Architecture diagram